flo-compbio/goparser/docs/source/index.rst

 GOparser |version|
 ==================

-GOparser is Python framework for working with Gene Ontology (GO) terms and annotations.
-GOparser is free and open-source software, `licensed <license>` under the GNU GPL v3.
+GOparser is a Python framework for working with Gene Ontology (GO) terms and annotations.
+GOparser is free and open-source software (see `License <license>`).

 Main Features
 -------------